An Expression Unique In Shas

-In many places in Shas, we find R. Nachman bar Yitzchak determining the correct wording of phrases (Bava Kama 60a, Beitza 35a), or presenting mnemonic devices to help remember the correct tradition (Erchin 11b, Nida 45b, Shabbos 66b.
+In many places in Shas, we find R. Nachman bar Yitzchak determining the correct wording of phrases (Bava Kama 60a, Beitza 35a) or presenting mnemonic devices to help remember the correct tradition (Erchin 11b, Nida 45b, Shabbos 66b.
 See Doros Rishonim II, 60).
-These demonstrate his important role in the determination and preservation of the authentic tradition of Oral Law.
+These demonstrate his important role in determining and preserving the authentic tradition of the Oral Law.

 A Receiver And Compiler

-The above declaration helps us understand the second half of R. Nachman bar Yitzchak’s statement, “I am a receiver and compiler.”
-What is the meaning of the first half, “I am neither a wise man, a seer, nor an independent authority?”
+The above helps us understand the second half of R. Nachman bar Yitzchak’s statement, “I am a receiver and compiler.”
+What is the meaning of the first half, though: “I am not a wise man, a seer, or an independent authority”?

-In order to more fully understand, we examine the halachic ruling in reference to which it was said.
-R. Nachman bar Yitzchak ruled that if a person has only one cup of wine for Shabbos, he should use it for Kiddush on Friday night.
-Even though the day meal is more important, it is still better to make Kiddush over wine at the first possible opportunity.
-We thus show our love for the mitzvah.
+He made this statement in relation to his ruling that a person who has only one cup of wine for Shabbos should use it for Kiddush on Friday night.
+Even though the day meal is more important, it’s better to make Kiddush over wine at the first possible opportunity to show our love for the mitzvah.

-An objection was raised from a halacha which states that if a person wishes to eat a meal on motzaei Shabbos and he has only one cup of wine, he should not make Havdala first.
-Rather he should wait until after the meal and use the cup for both Birkas Hamazon and Havdala (this is according to the opinion that Birkas Hamazon must be recited over wine).
-This seems to contradict R. Nachman bar Yitzchak’s ruling.
-Is it not better to make Havdala at the first possible opportunity?
-Why would the mitzvah of Havdala be pushed off?
+An objection was raised to this ruling: We know that if a person wishes to eat a meal on Motzei Shabbos and has only one cup of wine, he should not make Havdalah first.
+Rather, he should wait until after the meal and use the cup for both Birkas Hamazon and Havdalah (according to the opinion that Birkas Hamazon must be recited over wine).

 For Love Of Shabbos

-R. Nachman bar Yitzchak answered that we begin Shabbos with Kiddush and conclude it with Havdala.
-By making Kiddush at the first possible opportunity, we show our love for Shabbos.
-The opposite is true with Havdala; we postpone Havdala to show that we are reluctant to part with Shabbos.
+R. Nachman bar Yitzchak answers that the two cases are not analogous.
+By making Kiddush at the first possible opportunity, we demonstrate our love for Shabbos.
+The opposite is true with Havdalah; by postponing Havdalah, we demonstrate our love for Shabbos as we indicate that we are reluctant to part with it.